 January 2017: Four of Cups

 You may have noticed a sidebar item titled Symbolism that features an image of a tarot card.
 I’m a surrealist, so I like to toss out little things like that as a lure.
 Each month will get a symbol.
 The first two are from the Rider-Waite tarot deck.
 I might stick with that source, or I might use others from time to time.
-The point is to drop a thought here or there without trying to control what thoughts may arise.
-I won’t explain the symbol until the each month is over.
+The point is to drop a thought here or there without trying to control what reactions may arise.
+I won’t explain the symbol until each month is over.

 So, January’s symbol was the Four of Cups.
 The tarot card’s divinatory meanings are fairly obvious: discontent, disinterest, and weariness with the world, and at the same time, it implies novelty and new connections.
 The story illustrated by the card is of one unimpressed by what is being offered.
 It may be new and different.
 People may be rushing up to give it.
 He wants none of it and sees nothing worthwhile in any of his options.